 Rotorua announces itself to the nose at quite a distance.
-It’s not surprising it gets called ‘Rotten Egg Town’ by every child who visits.
+It’s not surprising it gets called ‘Rotten Egg Town’ (or worse) by every child who visits.

 You do get used to the smell.
 Those who live there claim they don’t even notice it.
 It’s harder to ignore the other reminders of the volcanism that produced Rotorua’s unique landforms: the boiling pools, the bubbling mud, the geysers, fumaroles; the steam that seethes from stormwater gratings, patches of bush in parks and from the pumice sands of the lake foreshore.